What is Bromhidrosis (Body Odor)?

 OTC Deodorants : One of the simplest and most effective treatment options is to use commercial deodorants, antiperspirants, and anti-bacterial soaps.
 These products contain active ingredients like aluminum chloride that prevent the build-up of sweat-breaking bacteria.

-Prescription Medication: For people suffering from chronic body odor issues, doctors can prescribe topical medications like Clindamycin and erythromycin as a remedy for body odour.
+Prescription Medication: For people suffering from chronic body odor issues, doctors can prescribe topical medications like Clindamycin and erythromycin as a remedy for body odor.

 Laser Surgery: For serious cases of Bromhidrosis, doctors can suggest laser surgeries for the removal of sweat glands in the sweat-producing regions like the underarms.
 Liposuction and endoscopic sympathectomy are other surgical options.
 You should discuss this in detail with your doctor and understand the possible complications associated with a surgical approach.